Braid and Strand Camera

 • Basler acA640-120gm

-Due to the use of the Vimba API, any camera which can be used in the Vimba Viewer can be used in principle.
-In practice, we intend to use the following cameras:
+Due to the use of the Vimba X API, any camera which can be used in the Vimba Viewer can be used in principle.
+In practice, we have tested with the following cameras:

 • Allied Vision Alvium 1800 U-240m